ctx/ws-session/README.md

 ws-session
 ==========
-A session manager for virtual desktops.
+A session manager for virtual desktops written in bash.

+>> There where some changes in the last commits, you have to recreate all symlinks in your bin folder. <<

 #### About